List of Twin Star Exorcists characters: Current members

-Narumi Ioroi's second daughter who inherits the title of "Kōchin" after his death, Shizuru aims to be the strongest of all female exorcists.
-She has a tomboyish personality and initially disregards exorcists from the mainland though her opinion changes after Rokuro saves her, developing a crush on him since then.
-She had received a scar on her face that might have imbued her with Yin energy.
+Narumi Ioroi's second daughter, who inherits the title of "Kōchin" after his death, Shizuru aims to become the strongest of all female exorcists.
+She has a tomboyish personality and initially disregards exorcists from the mainland, though her opinion changes after Rokuro saves her, and she subsequently develops a crush on him.
+She received a scar on her face that might have imbued her with Yin energy.